Prs

 TONO is the Norwegian collection society/performing rights organisation.
 TONO is owned and governed by its members: Composers, songwriters, lyricists and music publishers.

-As of May 2015, TONO represents more than 26,000 rightsholders in Norway, as well as nearly 3 million songwriters from other countries.
+As of May 2015, TONO represents more than 26,000 rightsholders in Norway, as well as nearly three million songwriters from other countries.
 TONO collects and distributes performing rights

 Koda